-Do you ever feel overwhelmed with anxiety and have no idea how to handle it?
+Do you ever feel overwhelmed with anxiety and have no idea how to manage anxiety?

 That’s exactly how I spent a period of my life not that long ago.
+I had no idea how to manage anxiety.
 It all started with a few doubts and worries, getting upset easier than normal, feeling agitated, aggressive and a few other symptoms.
-I remember the day I finally made the phone call to the doctors and admitted to myself that I needed help.
-I was in a supermarket with my mum and sister and ended up in a huge argument.
+I remember the day I finally made the phone call to the doctors and admitted to myself that I needed help, I was in a supermarket with my mum and sister and ended up in a huge argument.

 The Doctors appointment was hard, I spent most of it crying and couldn’t explain why I was upset, what had caused it or what it was about.
 I didn’t have a clue why I was feeling the way I was.
 He referred me to a counsellor and I started weekly appointments with her the week after.
 I had to fill out a questionnaire that rated me at severe anxiety and depression.
 I didn’t even know what they were and what was happening to me.

 The counselling sessions really helped, it made me recognise my fears of driving and activities alone, especially shopping.
 I also had a lot of support for anger management and knowing how to control my mood and prevent arguments from happening which made me a lot happier at home.
 So I started recording in a book how I was feeling every day, what had happened, how I reacted and what had gone well.
 I found that writing out my feelings really helped.

 I also talked to my Mum regularly which made me feel really supported and comfortable with seeing the counsellor knowing that I had her support.
 Personally, I would recommend that more than anything, telling someone what you are going through – a family member, friend, work colleague or you can tell me if you prefer.
 Just telling someone what you are going through and having that support will really help you on your journey to managing and overcoming any challenges you are facing.